vegardit/haxe-strings/README.md

         "myCSSClass".toUpperUnderscore();  // returns "MY_CSS_CLASS"

         // ellipsizing strings:
-        Strings.ellipsizeLeft("The weather is nice", 15);    // returns "The weather ..."
+        "The weather is very nice".ellipsizeLeft(20);    // returns "The weather is ve..."
-        Strings.ellipsizeMiddle("The weather is nice", 15);  // returns "The we...s nice"
-        Strings.ellipsizeRight("The weather is nice", 15);   // returns "...ther is nice"
+        "The weather is very nice".ellipsizeMiddle(20);  // returns "The weath...ery nice" "The weather is very nice".ellipsizeRight(15);   // returns "...ther is very nice"

         // string differences:
         "It's green".diffAt("It's red"); // returns 5